andrea-passini-informatica/TwitterAverageMetrics/README.md

 > Express.js is a Node.js framework that makes creating the app and managing the internal routing easier. <br/>
 > Hogan is an Express.js view engine that makes really easy rendering of HTML pages. <br/>

-The webApp is using Twitter's API to get the last 50 tweets of the selected account and to get the actual metrics for every single tweet.
+This project is using Twitter's API to get user and tweet data. <br/>

 ## Structure